joshua-mo-143/joshmo.ooo/content/blog/2024-08-18-why-i-use-qdrant-for-rag.md

 ## Introduction

 In the short amount of time that I've used AWS Bedrock and other related AWS AI/ML tools for professional work, I've learned that AWS does not particularly excel in the vector search field.
 There's a few things that I have used with AWS for AI/ML purposes, with varying degrees of results.
 The common thread between all of the options is that while they're *good*, they're not great.
 For example: it's not obvious that a lot of the Bedrock models (outside of Claude) are pretty mediocre.
 OpenSearch, while technically being usable for RAG, is more of a general search engine and can fit other purposes like log analytics and full-text search (and therefore does not cater to the particularities of RAG systems).
+Although I can tolerate Amazon for work, I would much prefer a simpler solution that lets you keep working instead of having to constantly fiddle with knobs.

 Enter Qdrant, a [vector storage database that aims to excel at high-performance vector search at scale.](https://qdrant.tech/) Compared to other solutions (and of course the previously mentioned AWS offering), I found their offering to be pretty compelling:
 - They [use Rust under the hood](https://github.com/qdrant/qdrant)